Skip to content

 CLL Goal-6: Through their explorations, play and social interactions, children begin to recognize basic concepts of print and discover that they can get meaning from print.

-Explore books and paper by tasting, mouthing, crumpling, banging, and patting
+Explore books and paper by tasting, mouthing, crumpling, banging, and patting.

 Look at pictures while cuddling with caregiver.